scratch-guy/SFTIX/README.md

 # SFTNIX

 **SFTNIX** is a rootfs-native, POSIX-like operating system built on Linux.
-Authored by Tentatio (age 10), it features a custom shell, a hand-rolled init system, and a minimalist boot flow.
+Authored by ****** (age **), it features a custom shell, a hand-rolled init system, and a minimalist boot flow.
 SFTNIX embodies the UNIX philosophy through simplicity, explicit control, and composable design.

 ---